88131 Lindau

 The onward journey crosses the railway line to Schönau.
 If you have now worked up an appetite for local apples, juices or wines, you can satisfy it in Schönau, for example.
 On the way to the last vantage point, you will pass the Haug winery and the Brög fruit farm.

-Numerous steps lead up to the "Entenberg" vantage point.
-But the effort is worth it, because once you reach the top, you can enjoy a wonderful panoramic view.
-Who can identify the mighty mountains with the four countries?
+Numerous steps lead up to the "Entenberg" viewpoint.
+But it's worth the effort, because once you reach the top, you can enjoy a wonderful panoramic view.
+Who can match the mighty mountains to the four countries?
 An information board and a video will help!
-And if you just want to let your eyes wander over Lindau and Lake Constance, you can make yourself comfortable on one of the double loungers.
+And if you just want to let your gaze wander over Lindau and Lake Constance, you can make yourself comfortable on one of the double loungers.

 Kellereiweg 8